hirememorey/election_game/LLM_HANDOFF_CONTEXT.md

 **What this is:** A Python-based political strategy board game with a Flask backend and mobile-friendly web frontend.
 Players compete in elections through strategic actions, resource management, and political maneuvering.

-**Current State:** Fully functional game with rich mechanics, web interface, and comprehensive improvements to core gameplay systems. **All major bugs have been fixed and new features are fully tested.** **Action Points system is complete with enhanced frontend UI.** **Vintage political poster design system implemented.**
+**Current State:** Fully functional game with rich mechanics and a completely redesigned strategic web interface. **All major bugs have been fixed and new features are fully tested.** **The UI has been overhauled to a three-zone layout for strategic clarity.**

 **Architecture:** Clean separation between game logic (Python) and presentation (HTML/CSS/JS), with REST API communication.

 ## 📝 Recent Gameplay/Codebase Changes (Latest Updates)

-### Vintage Political Poster Design System Overhaul (LATEST - Just Completed)
+### Strategic Three-Zone UI Overhaul (LATEST - Just Completed)
-- **Complete UI Redesign**: Implemented vintage political poster design system with bold typography
+- **Complete UI Redesign**: Implemented a new three-zone layout to enhance strategic decision-making.
+The vintage poster aesthetic has been streamlined to prioritize clarity.
-  - **Typography**: Impact font for headers, Georgia serif for body text, bold political messaging
-  - **Color System**: Patriotic color palette with bold red (#CC0000), deep blue (#003366), and gold (#FFD700)
-  - **Spacing System**: Dramatic spacing using CSS custom properties for political poster impact
-  - **Border Radius**: Bold, dramatic corners with political poster aesthetic
-  - **Shadows**: Dramatic shadow system matching vintage political poster design
-  - **Transitions**: Bold, dramatic timing for political impact
-  - **Files Modified**: `static/index.html`, `static/style.css` - Complete redesign
-  - **Impact**: Authentic political campaign interface that fits the game's theme
+  - **Zone 1: Player Dashboard (Footer)**: A persistent bottom bar showing the current player's critical stats: Name, Archetype, Mandate, PC, AP (as a meter), and a list of held Favors.
+  - **Zone 2: Main Stage (Center)**: The primary interactive area.
+It displays available actions, event cards, and contextual UI for legislation and trading.
+It also contains the scrollable Game Log.
+  - **Zone 3: Intelligence Briefing (Header)**: A top bar containing a global Game Status Ticker (Round, Phase, Mood) and compact summary cards for all opponents, showing their public PC, favor count, and held offices.
+  - **Impact**: Provides players with all necessary information at a glance, separating personal status, global context, and available actions to reduce cognitive load and improve strategic planning.
-  - **Status**: Fully implemented and deployed to GitHub
+  - **Status**: Fully implemented and tested with a new smoke test (`test_new_ui_layout.py`).

-- **Enhanced Visual Hierarchy**: Improved information organization and user experience
-  - **Political Poster Design**: Bold card layout with dramatic shadows and patriotic colors
-  - **Bold Typography**: Impact font hierarchy with dramatic weights and political messaging
-  - **Dramatic Spacing**: Bold spacing system throughout the interface
-  - **Enhanced Buttons**: Political campaign button design with bold states and interactions
-  - **Mobile Optimization**: Touch-friendly interactions with proper button sizes
-  - **Accessibility**: High contrast design for maximum political impact

-- **Political Layout System**: Bold, dramatic grid-based layout
-  - **Two-Column Layout**: Clear separation between game state and actions
-  - **Responsive Design**: Adapts beautifully to mobile and desktop screens
-  - **Improved Modals**: Enhanced modal design with political campaign styling
-  - **Better Forms**: Bold form styling with political focus states
-  - **Enhanced Game Log**: Better readability and visual organization
+- **Removed Complex Styling**: The previous "Vintage Political Poster" and "Apple-level" design systems have been replaced with a cleaner, more direct grid-based layout that is more maintainable.

+- **JS Refactoring**: The `script.js` file was completely refactored.
+The monolithic `updateGameDisplay()` function was replaced with modular functions for each zone: `renderPlayerDashboard()`, `renderMainStage()`, and `renderIntelligenceBriefing()`.

-### Round 5 Confusion Fix (LATEST - Just Completed)
+### Round 5 Confusion Fix (Previously)
-- **Fixed Round Logic**: Legislation session now triggers at the END of round 4, not beginning of round 5
+- **Fixed Round Logic**: Legislation session now triggers at the END of round 4, not beginning of round 5.
-  - **Clear Game Flow**: Rounds 1-4 = actions, then legislation session, then elections
-  - **No More Confusion**: Eliminated the confusing round 5 state
-  - **Better User Experience**: Players understand the game flow clearly
-  - **Files Modified**: `engine/engine.py` - Fixed round logic in `run_upkeep_phase()`
+  - **Files Modified**: `engine/engine.py`
-  - **Impact**: Much clearer game progression and reduced player confusion

-- **Improved Legislation Session UI**: Enhanced the legislation session experience
-  - **Phase-Specific UI**: Clear distinction between trading and voting phases
-  - **Trading Phase**: Dedicated UI for proposing trades with clear instructions
-  - **Voting Phase**: Clear display of legislation to vote on with support/oppose buttons
-  - **Action Point Handling**: Clear AP display and Pass Turn functionality
-  - **Files Modified**: `static/script.js` - Added `showLegislationSessionUI()`, `showTradingPhaseUI()`, `showVotingPhaseUI()`
-  - **Files Modified**: `static/style.css` - Added legislation session styling
-  - **Impact**: Much clearer legislation session experience

-- **Pass Turn Functionality**: Added ability for players to pass their turn
-  - **No More Getting Stuck**: Players can always advance their turn, even with 0 AP
-  - **Clear Feedback**: Pass Turn button appears when no AP left
-  - **Better UX**: Players understand they can always progress
-  - **Files Modified**: `static/script.js` - Added Pass Turn button logic
-  - **Files Modified**: `static/style.css` - Added Pass Turn button styling
-  - **Impact**: Eliminated player frustration from being stuck

-### Recent Critical Bug Fixes (LATEST)
+### Recent Critical Bug Fixes (Previously)
-- **Trading Action Visibility Fix**: Fixed critical bug where trading actions weren't showing during legislation sessions
+- **Trading Action Visibility Fix**: Fixed critical bug where trading actions weren't showing during legislation sessions.
-  - **Issue**: Frontend was checking for `'legislation_session'` but backend uses `'LEGISLATION_PHASE'`
-  - **Files Modified**: `static/script.js` - Updated phase name checks in action buttons, phase icons, and pending legislation display
-  - **Impact**: Trading actions now properly appear during legislation sessions
-  - **Status**: Fixed and deployed

 - **Multiple Legislation Sponsorship Fix**: Fixed a bug that prevented players from sponsoring more than one piece of legislation per term.
-The system now correctly allows multiple bills to be sponsored and queued for the end-of-term legislation session.
-  - **Issue**: The game engine was incorrectly blocking the sponsorship of a new bill if another one was already pending in the same turn.
-  - **Files Modified**: `engine/resolvers.py`
-  - **Impact**: Players can now sponsor multiple pieces of legislation in a single term, queuing them up for the end-of-term session as intended.
-  - **Status**: Fixed and deployed

 ### Major Gameplay Mechanics Overhaul (Previous)
-- **Incumbent/Outsider Public Mood Logic**: Completely redesigned public mood effects to create strategic tension
+- **Incumbent/Outsider Public Mood Logic**: Completely redesigned public mood effects to create strategic tension.
   - **Incumbents** (office-holders) **benefit** from **positive** public mood changes
   - **Outsiders** (non-office-holders) **benefit** from **negative** public mood changes
   - **Incumbents** **suffer** from **negative** public mood changes